taylorleprechaun/CFBPoll/README.md

 Something I noticed across these seasons is that the best teams had a rating above 40 and the worst teams were below 16, so I made a list of them (here: https://github.com/taylorleprechaun/CFBPoll/blob/master/rsc/teams/BOAT%20and%20WOAT.xlsx )

 I decided to split up the rankings between pre-CFP and CFP eras.
 This was because the teams in the CFP would get little bumps from playing an extra game against an elite-level team.

+*New additions for the 2020 season!*

+* This year Alabama clocks in with a 40.866 in my poll, placing them at #6 in the Playoff Era
+* Vanderbilt, Bowling Green, and FIU clock in with 15.040, 15.610, and 15.790, respectively.
+This puts them all outside of the all-time bottom 5, but it puts Vanderbilt at #3 worst of the Playoff Era.

 **The top 5 Best of all Time (pre-CFP era)**